 This Siena College Poll was conducted March 17 - 24, 2025, among 618 New York State Residents.
-Of the 618 respondents, 305 were contacted through a dual frame (landline and cell phone) mode (49 completed via text to web) and 313 respondents were drawn from a proprietary online panel (Lucid).
-Telephone calls were conducted in English and respondent sampling was initiated by asking for the youngest person in the household.
+Of the 618 respondents, 305 were contacted through a dual frame (landline and cell phone) mode (49 completed via text to web) and 313 respondents were drawn from a proprietary online panel (Cint).
 Telephone sampling was conducted via a stratified dual frame probability sample of landline and cell phone telephone numbers weighted to reflect known population patterns.
-The landline telephone sample was obtained from Marketing Systems Group (MSG).
-Data from collection modes was statistically adjusted by age, party registration, region, race/ethnicity, and gender to ensure representativeness.
+The landline telephone sample was obtained from ASDE and the cell phone sample was obtained from Marketing Systems Group (MSG).
+Interviews conducted online are excluded from the sample and final analysis if they fail any data quality attention check question.
+Duplicate responses are identified by their response ID and removed from the sample.
+Three questions were asked of online respondents including a honey-pot question to catch bots and two questions asks the respondent to follow explicit directions.
+The proprietary panel also incorporates measures that "safeguard against automated bot attacks, deduplication issues, fraudulent VPN usage, and suspicious IP addresses".
+Coding of open-ended responses was done by a single human coder.
+Data from collection modes was weighted to balance sample demographics to match estimates for New York State's population using data from the Census Bureau's 2023 U.S. American Community Survey (ACS), on age, region, race/ethnicity, and gender to ensure representativeness.
+The sample was also weighted to match current patterns of party registration using data from the New York State Board of Elections.
 It has an overall margin of error of +/- 4.4 percentage points including the design effects resulting from weighting.
+Sampling error is only one of many potential sources of error and there may be other unmeasured error in this or any other public opinion poll.
 The Siena College Research Institute, directed by Donald Levy, Ph.D., conducts political, economic, social, and cultural research primarily in NYS.
 SCRI, an independent, non-partisan research institute, subscribes to the American Association of Public Opinion Research Code of Professional Ethics and Practices.
 For more information or comments, please call Travis Brodbeck at 518-782-6997.
 Survey cross-tabulations and buying plans can be found at www.siena.edu/scri/cci.